danielharrell/SumLect2015/Lost_Idea_LA.md

 at least getting paid.
 Or, for that matter, in kindergarten.

-But even leaving self-contradiction aside, there are good reasons to worry that *we* might be lost once the idea of a liberal art is lost.
+But here, Here, though, are some further reasons to worry that *we* might be lost once the idea of a liberal art is lost.
 One reason comes from the basic set of skills, again separated from subjects, that it is claimed a liberal education imparts.
 On the one hand, it is hard to deny that learning how to learn, along with how to read, write, speak, and think, are useful skills; and one might even grant their necessity for a life lived in freedom.
 On the other hand, it is hard to see how they belong to a liberal education rather than to any education, until it is said just what is learned, or read, or written, or spoken, or thought, to locate these skills in a liberal education alone.
 But to say this much is just what defenses of liberal education refuse to say, in wanting to claim that the skills in question can be applied to anything.
-And the more indispensable the skills imparted by a liberal education sound, the harder it is to conceive them as liberal rather than remedial or rudimentary.
+And the more indispensable the skills imparted by a liberal education sound, the harder it is to conceive them as liberal rather than remedial.
+Shouldn't we already know how to learn, and read, write, speak, and think, before we go to college?

 There are, of course, ways to specify such skills, but they reflect another aspect of the problem.
-To recall St. John's way of doing this, in a liberal education you learn how to speak articulately, or how to read attentively, or how to reason effectively, or how to think creatively.
+To recall St. John's way of doing this, in a liberal education you learn how to speak articulately, read attentively, reason effectively, think creatively.
 But should we then believe that you will be left speaking inarticulately, reading inattentively, reasoning ineffectively, or thinking uncreatively, if you choose another kind of education---say, to pursue a degree in computer programming?
-The implication is not just incredible, but insulting; and it risks the very elitism that made sense of losing the idea of a liberal art as this was traditionally conceived.
+The implication can seem not just incredible, but insulting; and it risks the very elitism that made sense of losing the idea of a liberal art as this was traditionally conceived.
 Or perhaps nothing is meant